-They grow within a few miles of the coast and are typically bushy and distorted.
+Shorepine grow within a few miles of the ocean and are typically bushy and distorted.
 The species has specially adapted to grow in rocky sites and sandy soil, such as sand dunes, and surviving powerful salty winds.
 These trees bare their round, twisted needles in clusters of twos.

 Western Redcedar (Thuja plicata) trees are the only “cedars” with cones turned up and bent backwards on the branch (this species is not a true cedar species).

-Another method of identifying Western Red Cedar trees is by looking at the underside of the foliage, where you will see a tiny shape outlined in white; some say this shape looks like a bowtie or a butterfly.
+Another method of identifying Western Red Cedar trees is by looking at the underside of the foliage.
+There you will find a tiny shape outlined in white; some say this shape looks like a bowtie or a butterfly.

 Western redcedar’s frondlike branches are so dense that some Northwest Native Americans called this tree “shabalup,” which means “dry underneath,” because the branches look like they could shed rain.
 These trees were the main trees used by the Northwest Native Americans to make canoes.